Compression Set in Gaskets: What It Is and How to Prevent It

 What is Compression Set in Gaskets?

-How is Compression Set Measured?
+How is Compression Set Measured and Calculated?

 Compression set is measured as a percentage.
 As you compare materials, a lower percentage indicates the material can better withstand long-term pressure without becoming permanently deformed or taking a compression set.